-In a nutshell: An all-in-one cooker that stands on its own 4 legs.
-It’s got a hob on top, oven space below and sometimes a separate grill.
+In a nutshell: An all-in-one cooker that stands on its own four legs.
+It’s got a hob on top, oven space below and some have a separate grill

-The main advantage of a freestanding oven is its flexibility – it can go almost anywhere in your kitchen and comes in a variety of sizes to fit the space.
-You can even take it with you if you move.
+The main advantage of a freestanding oven is that it’s one complete package.
+It fits into an existing gap in your kitchen and comes in a variety of sizes.
+You can take it with you if you move house too.

 What do you get with a freestanding oven?

-- easy-clean oven interior and hobs so you spend less time scrubbing
+- Spend less time scrubbing with easy-clean oven interior and hobs

-In a nutshell: A built-in cooker that seamlessly blends into your kitchen for a modern and stylish look.
+In a nutshell: An integrated cooker that seamlessly blends into your kitchen for a modern and stylish look.

 Built-in ovens, as the name suggests, are installed into kitchen units or fixed to cupboard doors.
 A built-in oven is usually 60cm wide, which is the same as standard kitchen units.